SuperOffice/SDK-Doc/Customer.Service.Support/SOAP/Port Ticket/getExtraTables.md

 * extraTables         - An array of all extra tables

-o   id   - the id
+  * id   - the id

-o   name    - the name
+  * name    - the name

-o   flags    - the flags for this field (see above)
+  * flags    - the flags for this field (see above)

-o   fields   - array of fields
+  * fields   - array of fields

 * id